Modern Slavery Statement

 Employees in procurement and other relevant supply chain functions are trained in how to identify the warning signs of slavery and exploitation.

 Our existing suppliers are audited annually, which includes an assessment of potential slavery and exploitation issues.
-Senior Managers also visit our suppliers regularly and will report any issues to management if potential issues are identified.
+Senior Managers also visit our suppliers regularly and will report any issues to management if potential issues are identified – with the global pandemic we have been unable to visit some suppliers, but have ensured our local quality accreditation agencies have continued to conduct their visits.

 During the review of potential new suppliers we ensure our due diligence is thorough on the business and their practices.
 This includes a comprehensive evaluation check-list before confirming any formal business agreements.